clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/swupd-search.rst

       Enter only one term, or one hyphenated term, at a time.
       Use the command :command:`man swupd` to learn more.

       `-b` flag, or `--binary`, means: Restrict search to program binary paths.

 #.
-Results of `swupd search` shows the best match for our use case.
+Viewing `swupd search` result, we choose the best match for our use case.

    .. code-block:: console